LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 * Summary
 * Any positive or negative learnings that the article has acquired

+The title and the intent qualifiers are [intents](conversation-builder-intent-builder-overview.html).

 Tags are used to highlight the key nouns in the intent and title.
 For instance “How do I reset my password?” would have a tag of “password” and perhaps “reset”.

 The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.